Dr Nicholas Perkins

-At postgraduate level, I teach masters and doctoral students in areas of study linked to my interests.
-Masters and doctoral projects that I have supervised include work on the Gawain-Poet; identities and languages in post-Conquest Britain; source study and translation; late-medieval political literature; and gender and romance.
+At postgraduate level, I teach in areas of study linked to my interests.
+Masters and doctoral projects that I have supervised include work on late-medieval manuscripts and readers; the Gawain-Poet; identities and languages in post-Conquest Britain; source study and translation; late-medieval political literature; and gender and romance.

 In 2012 I received one of the University’s Teaching Excellence Awards.